 English for the Arts

-Credits: 12 (120 notional hours) CESM Code: To be confirmed
+Credits: 12 (120 notional hours)

+CESM Code: To be confirmed

+Examination: Examined within the faculty.

-Syllabus: Development and improvement of English language literacy and proficiency skills, particularly writing, reading and oral communication skills.
+Syllabus: Development and improvement of English language literacy and proficiency skills,

+particularly writing, reading and oral communication skills.

 Critical Thinking for the Arts